Mark Sullins, Head JV Coach

 Coach Sullins is married with three children: two girls, Taylor and Shay, and son, Drew.
 His wife, Pam Sullins, is a teacher at North Paulding High School (Marketing Management Pathway, DECA Advisor).
 Coach Sullins is an entrepreneur, and has built businesses in industrial cleaning: Sullins Enterprises; and a restaurant: Big-Un’s Biscuits.

-Annie Bolton, Assistant JV Coach
+Matt Richardson, Assistant JV Coach

 Coach Richardson is in his second year at North Paulding.
 He is a member of the Social Studies Department and is currently teaching World Geography.

 Coach Richardson started as a community coach at Northside High School for two years and served as the 9th grade head baseball coach and as an assistant to the JV and Varsity teams.
 As well as coaching baseball, Coach Richardson served as the JV head coach for the Lady Eagles softball team.

 After attending Middle Georgia State University for two years, Coach Richardson moved to Kennesaw to finish his degree in History Education at Kennesaw State University.
 In his first year at North Paulding, Coach Richardson served as an assistant to the JV and Varsity baseball teams.
 He hopes to help continue the winning tradition here within the softball program.
 He wishes to develop young men and women who can excel in the classroom and on the baseball and softball diamond.